dalethestirling/dalethestirling.github.io/_posts/2022-06-19-Getting-starlink-into-the-house-on-the-cheap.md

 Initially, we used the warm weather to push the cable from the dish through the dog door which worked great while the door opened 24/7.
 Doing this was not ideal as we had a few uninvited guests come in through the gap and now we are into winter open doors for good internet are not a family favourite.

-I looked at the [Starlink wall cavity kit](https://shop.starlink.com/products/au-consumer-cablerouting-kit-grey), but at $79 dollars I thought that I could put something together cheaper.
-Also with the introduction of roaming, it also needed to be easily disconnected from the house.
+I looked at the [Starlink wall cavity kit](https://shop.starlink.com/products/au-consumer-cablerouting-kit-grey), but at 79 dollars I thought that I could put something together cheaper.
+Also with the introduction of roaming, it needed to be easily disconnected from the house.

 My plan was a simple ethernet passthrough, from under the house (the house is on stumps) into the living room.
 This would also allow the cable to travel to where I am going to mount it on the roof easily as well.